awar2170/Pewlett-Hackard-Analysis/README.md

   - 2 Managers are retiring
 Source:

-- 1549 total employees are eligible to particplate in the mentorship program
+- 1549 total employees are eligible to participate in the mentorship program
   - 169 Senior Engineers are eligible to mentor
   - 569 Senior Staff are eligible to mentor
   - 501 Engineers are eligible to mentor